 All items agreed to.

 The organization is listed as a 501(c)(3), 501(c)(4) or 501 (c)(5).
 It can be checked on the Internal Revenue Services website at Tax Exempt Organization Search (apps.irs.gov/app/eos).

+They file as a 501©5 : PDF TIFF Wrapper

 Check the board of directors list to ensure it does not contain leaders from a nursing home employer or employer organization.
 Definition of dominated or interfered by is found in U.S. Code, Title 29, section 158a(2):  ”to dominate or interfere with the formation or administration of any labor organization or contribute financial or other support to it:  Provided, that subject to rules and regulations made and published by the board pursuant to section 156 of this title, an employer shall not be prohibited from permitting employees to confer with him during working hours without loss of time or pay.”

+Board of Directors contains union members.

 Look for public information confirming their evidence of work engaging with or advocating for nursing home workers.